TanStack/router/docs/src/pages/docs/api.md

 ## useSearch

-The `useSearch` hook provides access to the URL search state for the current location.
+The `useSearch` hook provides access to the search params state for the current location.
 This JSON object is immutable from render to render through structural sharing so any part of it can be safely used for change-detection, even in useEffect/useMemo dependencies.

 **Example - Basic**